cultuurnet/stoplight-docs-best-practices/docs/how-we-work.md

 More specifically the OpenAPI contract almost always lives in a git repository, in which a branch gets created for the new functionality.
 The changes can then be reviewed in a pull request, before they get merged.

+Ideally the OpenAPI contract is also used in the actual API for request validation, code generation, ...
+That way it cannot get out of sync from the actual implementation, because it is a part of the implementation.

 ### Automatic tests

 \[WIP]